-- They must be delivered by an independent end-point assessment provider with no affiliation to the employer or training provider involved in the apprenticeship.
+- They must be delivered by an independent end-point assessment organisation with no affiliation to the employer or training provider involved in the apprenticeship.

-- All end-point assessment providers must be approved by the SFA before being added to the Register of Apprentice Assessment Organisations (RoAAO).
+- All end-point assessment providers must be approved by the ESFA before being added to the Register of Apprentice Assessment Organisations (RoAAO).

-- When an employer takes on an apprentice, they can select the EPA provider from the register and then confirm their selection with their training provider.
+- When an employer takes on an apprentice, they can select the end-point assessment organisation (EPAO) from the register and then confirm their selection with their training provider.

 - Most EPAs will be graded.